 Asbestos.com relies on the latest findings published in peer-reviewed medical journals such as the Annals of Translational Medicine, PLOS ONE, The Lancet, Journal of Surgical Oncology, Lung Cancer: Targets and Therapy, The Oncotarget, Clinical Cancer Research, Nature and other notable medical publications.

 Asbestos.com interviews well-known mesothelioma specialists and researchers who have published their research in many of the previously mentioned medical journals.
 Asbestos.com identifies these medical experts by name, medical degree, area of medical specialty, and center and location of medical practice.
+Our team of writers, who are constantly involved in continuing education programs to fine-tune their medical and scientific writing, have spent years reviewing and reading the results of many clinical trials involving new drugs and treatments, speaking with caregivers and survivors, and sharing their personal stories of cancer and mesothelioma.

 Building trust with our users is paramount to Asbestos.com, and the following guidelines help us maintain that trust.